SparseLinearAlgebra/spbla/docs/joss/paper.md

 # Acknowledgements

-Work on the `SPbLA` project was supported by JetBrains Research programming languages and tool laboratory and by JetBrains company.
+Work on the `SPbLA` project was supported by a grant from JetBrains Research.

 # References